Standing on the Shoulder of Giants Tour: Wembley Stadium recordings

+2001: Festival appearances and late-cycle dates

+The later phase of the tour included major festival performances and select international dates in 2001.

+Stage setup and presentation

+The tour adopted a more produced opening sequence than earlier Oasis tours, regularly using taped introductions such as "Fuckin' in the Bushes" and prominent lighting cues to lead into the set.

 Set list

 This set list is representative of the performance on 21 July 2000 at Wembley Stadium in London.
 It does not represent the set list at all concerts for the duration of the tour.